A Closer Look at Microsoft's Options Market Dynamics - Microsoft (NASDAQ:MSFT)

 What Analysts Are Saying About Microsoft

-In the last month, 5 experts released ratings on this stock with an average target price of $590.2.
+5 market experts have recently issued ratings for this stock, with a consensus target price of $612.0.

+20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
+Copy his trades, which have had averaged a 27% profit every 20 days.
+Click here for access. * An analyst from Bernstein persists with their Outperform rating on Microsoft, maintaining a target price of $645. * An analyst from Raymond James downgraded its action to Outperform with a price target of $600. * An analyst from Baird downgraded its action to Outperform with a price target of $600. * An analyst from JP Morgan has decided to maintain their Overweight rating on Microsoft, which currently sits at a price target of $575. * An analyst from Evercore ISI Group persists with their Outperform rating on Microsoft, maintaining a target price of $640.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.